syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Grouping.md

 }
 {% endhighlight %}

-### GroupingMode
+### Group Mode

 By default column grouping occurs based on the value in the underlying collection thereby creating a new group for each new value of that column.
-However you can also group a column based on the Display value by setting the [GridColumn.GroupMode](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridColumn~GroupMode.html) property as `Display`.
+However, you can also group a column based on the display value by setting the [GridColumn.GroupMode](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridColumn~GroupMode.html) property as `Display`.
 In the below code example we have set [GridColumn.Format](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridColumn~Format.html) property as "#" which displays only the rounded off value in the `GridCell`.

 {% highlight c# %}
 GridNumericColumn cargoWeight = new GridTextColumn();